-You will need to review numbers of first aiders and fire wardens to ensure you have enough cover on return to work, especially if you are planning a phased return.
+You will need to review the numbers of first aiders and fire wardens to ensure you have enough cover on return to work, especially if you are planning a phased return.

 For example, all your first aiders may work in office areas and you are only bringing back production staff.

-You need to be setting standards and leading by example, but in a good way.
-As a manager, you are a role model for others, and it is vital that you project a positive message about health and wellbeing.
+You need to be setting standards and leading by example but in a good way.
+As a manager, you are a role model for others, and it is vital that you project a positive message about health and well-being.
 This needs to begin before everyone returns and carry on afterwards.

 You started out with a plan, therefore you need to review it and check how things are progressing, are things on schedule and meeting your timeline, if not, what can be done to bring things back in line?

-The day of return and the following days or possibly weeks are vital to ensure that things continue as you planned, and you continue to follow government advice and best practice.
+The day of return and the following days or possibly weeks are vital to ensure that things continue as you planned, and that you continue to follow government advice and best practice.

-Undertake 5-minute team talks in a morning to remind people to keep following the new rules and arrangements.
-Human nature is to relax things after a period of time and it will only need one person to break hygiene rules and the workplace may become infected, after all the coronavirus (Covid-19) hasn’t gone anywhere, we have just slowed down the infection rate.
+Undertake 5-minute team talks in the morning to remind people to keep following the new rules and arrangements.
+Human nature is to relax things after a period of time and it will only need one person to break hygiene rules and the workplace may become infected after all the coronavirus (Covid-19) hasn’t gone anywhere, we have just slowed down the infection rate.
 Include informing staff what to do and who to talk to if they have concerns about anything relating to your new working policies or how others are behaving, communication is key.